Kaegell/VLSI1-2017/README.md

-#Submodule init

-# A few rules
+## Branch organization

-	* Each contributor has his own branch (to prevent merge conflicts)
+    1. Each contributor has their own branch (to prevent merge conflicts)
-		- git checkout -b <branch_name>
-	* Each commit to from a branch 'master' needs to be discussed beforehand (with the exceptions of test benches)
+    2. Each commit/merge to the branch 'master' shall be discussed beforehand
-	* Always 'git pull' when checking out on 'master'
+    3. Always 'git pull' when checking our on 'master'

-That's it ;)
+## File arborescence

+    - build/            Makefiles
+    - bin/              Binaries (from VHDL files but also Asm and C test programs)
+    - doc/              PDFs (ARM documentation, TMEs recap...)
+    - misc/             Miscellaneous files
+    - org/              All documents regarging the project's organization and avancement
+    - src/              VHDL source code
+    - test/             C and Asm test programs' source code

+### File arborescence in src/

+    The file arborescence shall be equivalent to the entity/instance arborescence, that means an imbrication level in the entity/instance arborescence is equivalent to an imbrication level within the file arborescence.

+    Hence the rules :
+    - One entity (and architecture) = one file
+    - If entity A is instanciated within entity B, the arborescence shall be
+      - a/
+        - a.vhdl
+        - b/
+          - b.vhdl

+## Long-term workflow

+    **Check org/ to have a look at what's already been done and what's yet to do**